How Does Meditation Work? Exploring the Science

 Key takeaways

-What Is Meditation?
+What Is the Science Behind Meditation?

-Meditation and Your Nervous System
+Your Nervous System and Stress

-Meditation Techniques for Anxiety, Stress, and Depression
+Techniques for Anxiety, Stress, Sleep, and Awareness

-Loving-kindness Meditation
+Loving-Kindness Meditation

 Body Scan Meditation